Career outlook for data scientist

 Things you might do

-- Work with your organisation to identify issues or opportunities to use data
+• identify issues or opportunities to use data in an organisation

-- Looking for patterns in the data to help Identify trends
+• look for patterns in the data to help identify trends

-- Test data mining models in order to select the model that best fits the requirement
+• test data mining models to select one that suits the need

 Working conditions